1904

 1913

-Building purchased for $10,500 by the Russell Street Church of Christ (then known as Woodland Street Church of Christ.
-Their first service here was on May 25, 1913.
+The Russell Street Church of Christ, formerly known as the Woodland Street Church of Christ, acquires the building for a mere $10,500 and holds their inaugural service on May 25, 1913.

 1916

-Fire sweeps through East Nashville neighborhood and destroys 35 blocks in less than 5 hours.
-This building was unharmed, but damage to the rest of the community was devastating.
+A fire engulfs the East Nashville neighborhood, destroying 35 blocks in less than 5 hours.
+While the church remained unharmed, the rest of the community suffered devastating damage.

 More on this story